riceissa/issarice.com/wiki/Bash shortcuts.md

 Reverse search the history non-incrementally.

 The following commands are useful if you want to execute similar commands from your history.
+In retrospect, most of these were a terrible idea and you should just install fzf.
+I don't even think they are useful in scripting.

 - `!!`: An alias for the previous command.
 (Useful for `sudo !!`, for example.)
 - `!string`: Execute the most recent command in the history beginning with 'string'.